ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST feature an Append-only Log.
 The Append-only Log is the verifiable data structure that records registered Signed Statements and supports the production of Receipts.

-All Transparency Services MUST expose APIs for the Registration of Signed Statements and issuance of Receipts.
+All Transparency Services MUST expose APIs ({{-SCRAPI}} for the Registration of Signed Statements and issuance of Receipts.

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.